-Haitong Bank acknowledges that its risk management function is a key factor for the accomplishment of its strategic objectives.
+Haitong Bank acknowledges that the risk control function is a key element for the accomplishment of its strategic objectives.
 The Bank's risk vision rests on the following three guiding principles:

 Capital: Haitong Bank aims to maintain prudent capital buffers on top of both internal and regulatory capital requirements.